heyoeyo/muggled_dpt/README.md

 ```bash
 python run_video.py
 ```
 As with the image script, you can add `--help` to the end of this command to see a list of additional modifiers flags you can set.
-For example, you can use a webcam as input using the flag `--use_webcam`
+For example, you can use a webcam as input using the flag `--use_webcam`.
+It's possible to record video results (per-frame) using the `--allow_recording` flag.

 When processing video, depth predictions are made _asynchrounously_, (i.e. only when the GPU is ready to do more processing).
 This leads to faster playback/interaction, but the depth results may appear choppy.
 You can force synchrounous playback using the `-sync` flag or toggling the option within the UI (this also gives more accurate inference timing results).